zsparal/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

        .. type:: string
           :required: true

-     - The description of the payment link you are creating.
-This will be shown to your customer on their card or bank statement when possible.
-This description will eventual been used as payment description.
+     - This description will also be used as the payment description and will be shown to your customer on their card or bank statement when possible.

    * - .. param-name:: amount